vpsantanna/vpsantanna.github.io/research.md

 # Publications

-- <p style="text-align: justify;">Port Efficiency and Brazilian Exports: a Quantitative Assessment of the Impact of Turnaround Time, with Sérgio Kannebley Júnior.
-The World Economy, April 2018. </p>
+- Port Efficiency and Brazilian Exports: a Quantitative Assessment of the Impact of Turnaround Time, with Sérgio Kannebley Júnior.
+The World Economy, April 2018.

 <br>